 In the realm of fitness, weightlifting holds immense power and potential.
 It serves as a catalyst for transforming not only our physical appearance but also our overall well-being.
 When we engage in this empowering activity, we initiate a complex series of physiological processes that go far beyond merely burning calories.
 Understanding the factors that influence calorie burn during weightlifting enables us to maximize our efforts and unlock the true potential of our bodies.

-See also How many calories are in a slice of turkey breast
+See also How many calories are in 50 grams of whey protein

 The Impact of Intensity